 Stories are a great way to develop phonics skills.
 Stories can be made up by yourself, fiction and non-fiction books or specific phonics readers.
 Ask your child to spot the sound you have been learning.
 How many can they find in a word, sentence, on a page?
 As you say a word can they hear the sound?
 Where is the sound in the word (beginning, middle or end)?

-Using topical toys, resources and ideas helps children to learn phonemes and their corresponding graphemes and gives the learning a purpose.
-Floss loves natural world and so I generally try to link the phonics work we do to plants, animals and the weather.
+Using topical and seasonal toys, resources and ideas helps children to learn phonemes and their corresponding graphemes and gives the learning a purpose.
+Floss loves the natural world and so I generally try to link the phonics work we do to plants, animals and the weather.
 Things that genuinely pique her interest.
-If you’ve got a transport mad child then basing the phonics around that theme would be good.
+If you’ve got a transport mad child then basing the phonics around that theme would be perfect.
 It’s always good to go with your child’s interests.